Local plasticity rules can learn deep representations using self-supervised contrastive predictions: Empirical results

 \section{Empirical results}

 \paragraph{Building hierarchical representations} We first demonstrate numerically, that CLAPP yields deep hierarchical representations, despite using a local plasticity rule compatible with \autoref{eq:rule_prototype}.
 We report here the results for $\bm c^{t,l} = \bm z^{t,l}$, i.e. the dendritic prediction in \autoref{eq:rule_prototype} is generated from lateral connections and the representations in the same layer.
-We note, however, that we obtained comparable results with $\bm c^{t,l} = \bm z^{t,l+1}$ (i.e. the dendritic prediction is generated from one layer above), suggesting that top-down signaling is neither necessary for, nor incompatible with, our algorithm.
+We note, however, that we obtained qualitatively similar results with $\bm c^{t,l} = \bm z^{t,l+1}$ (i.e. the dendritic prediction is generated from one layer above), suggesting that top-down signaling is neither necessary for, nor incompatible with, our algorithm (also see \autoref{app:extra}).

 We first consider the STL-10 image dataset \citep{Coates2011}.
 To simulate a time dimension in these static images, we follow \cite{Henaff2019} and \cite{Lowe2019}: each image is split into $16 \times 16$ patches and the patches are viewed one after the other in a vertical order (one time step is one patch).
 Other hyper-parameters and data-augmentation are taken from \citet{Lowe2019}, see \autoref{app:details}.
 We then train a 6-layer VGG-like \citep{Simonyan2015} encoder (VGG-6) using the CLAPP rule (Equations \ref{eq:dw_z_CLAPP} -- \ref{eq:dw_pred_CLAPP}).
 Training is performed on the unlabelled part of the STL-10 dataset for 300 epochs.
 We use 4 GPUs (\texttt{NVIDIA Tesla V100-SXM2 32 GB}) for data-parallel training, resulting in a simulation time of around 4 days per run.